Using coco peat to grow plants in pots

 WHAT IS COCO PEAT?

 Coco peat is created from coco coir, which in simple terms is the layer of pith that surrounds the husk of a coconut.
-In recent years many green-fingered people have cottoned on to coco coir’s excellent plant growing abilities, as well as its eco-friendly characteristics.
+In recent years many green-fingered people have cottoned on to coco coir’s excellent plant growing abilities, as well as its eco-friendly characteristics, in particular being the go to choice as a peat-free compost.

 BENEFITS TO USING COCO PEAT IN POTS